nasimubd/project-epatner/README.md

       Transaction
 ```

-This allows a business to expose its catalog and accept digital orders while keeping those orders connected to its internal transaction model.
+This allows a business to expose its product catalogue and accept digital orders while keeping those orders connected to its internal transaction model.

+---

 ## Technology